kyledy/hospital-manager/README.md

 - As a user, I wish to be able to save the current state of the program to file (more specifically currently checked-in patients,  medical records, and booked appointments).
 - As a user, I wish to be given the option to load the previous state of my program.

+##Phase 4: Task 2
+nothing yet

+##Phase 4: Task 3

+Looking back on my UML diagram, if I had more time to refactor the code, I would refactor my design in the following
+ways:
+- Move the lists of data above in the hierarchy right under MainMenu, so that it could be a focal point of control
+- Integrate the list of appointments, doctors, medical records, patients, and inquiries directly into their menu classes, to increase cohesion and reduce coupling.
+- This one feels a bit unrealistic, but have main menu implement the writable interface (or an interface with similar functionality) so that all its subclasses could freely implement the toJson() methods without complicating the design further.